 - Turn it into a marinade: Simply add the oil, lime juice and minced garlic cloves to the fajita seasoning ingredients and stir together to form a paste which can be used as a delicious marinade.

 - How much to use?
-This recipe makes 2 tablespoons of fajita seasoning which is enough for 1 pound of meat or veggies (approx. 3-4 chicken breasts for example).
-If you make a larger batch to keep on hand, just remember the general guideline of 2 tbsp per pound of meat or veggies.
+This recipe makes 2 tablespoons of fajita seasoning which is enough for 1 to 2 pounds of meat or veggies, depending on personal tastes.
+If you make a larger batch to keep on hand, just remember the general guideline of 1-2 tbsp per pound of meat or veggies.

 - Chili Powder Note: The chili powder in this recipe refers to the American style chili powder which is a blend of spices and not very hot.
 It is NOT 100% ground up chilis!
 Make sure to use the right type or your mouth will be on fire!